top of page

 In Season 9 of Netflix's hit show "MeatEater," host (and fellow Michigander) Steven Rinella asks legendary Alaskan wilderness guide Buck Bowden a simple question:

-Buck's response made an impression on me that I have packed into every hunt since I first watched the episode:
+Buck's response made an impression on me that I have since packed into every hunt:

 "One that has a positive attitude every day, that when he's out there hunting, he's happy and just having a great time.
 Not stressed out thinking, 'I've gotta have this animal' or 'When's it gonna happen?'"